kjhealy/kieranhealy.hugo/content/blog/moral-economy.markdown

 Better Place.

 Contemporary social theorists no longer expect to be priests of a new society.
-These days instead they are mostly outside the bubble, spending their time coining terms to describe it.
+These days they are mostly outside the bubble, spending their time coining terms to describe it.
 Meanwhile, in recent years, the technology sector has massively accelerated the demand for the collection and analysis of data while also gradually diminishing the role of specifically social-scientific expertise in its evaluation.
 A few people are lucky enough to get access to private treasure-houses of data at places like Facebook or Uber.
 But mostly, these firms are managing and analyzing their data for themselves.
-The ideology of progress has been cut loose from social science and grafted itself on to big data and its handmaiden, data science, instead.
+The ideology of progress has been cut loose from social science and grafted itself on to big data and its handmaiden, data science.
 More recently, those terms are starting to be displaced by the idea of "Artificial Intelligence".
 I think this has happened because of the so-called Internet of Things.
-Now that everyone has powerful little networked computer in their pockets, it's time to put one in everything else, too.
+Now that everyone has a powerful little networked computer in their pockets, it's time to put one in everything else, too.
 So computers aren't just being used to track you and sell ads, but also do other things, from vacuuming your floor to ordering your groceries to driving you around.

 ### Does the thing Really Work?